deweysasser/stunnel-docker/README.md

 If you don't want a self-signed certificate, you can use the created /etc/stunnel/stunnel.csr to request a certificate from an appropriate authority.

+To properly create the file, concatenate the entire certificate chain give by the CA into "server.crt", in order starting with the host certificate and ending with the CA Root certificate.